 Family Caregiver Program Program offers a range of services to support caregivers.
 Service Coordinators provide information about available resources and assistance with referral to respite care, caregiver training, support groups, and supplemental services.
 Call Sandy Divine at 541-471-3853

 Options Counseling Supportive, proactive, and interactive counseling services to help people and their families make informed decisions about meeting current and future long-term care needs.
 Call Katie Merola at 541-423-1365

 PEARLS (Program to Encourage Active Rewarding LiveS) Community-based treatment program for older adults (and all-age adults with epilepsy) with minor depression.
 Helps people better manage their lives and find solutions to problems that make them feel down and discouraged.
 PEARLS is a no-cost home counseling program designed to improve quality of life.
-Call Sue at 541-864-9611
+Call 541-864-9611 for more information.

 REACH OUT The needs of older adult and people with disabilities are considered by providing in-home assessment and therapeutic services in Jackson County.
-Call Sue at 541-864-9611
+Call 541-864-9611 for more information.

 Case Management Working with clients and their families to integrate options into care plans and authorize payment for long-term care for eligible individuals.